 Here is what I mean by that; say you are a decent fisherman and you manage to develop your fishing skills pretty consistently.
 If you are that type of angler, you will catch many of your target species and weights within a reasonable time frame.
 And then what, are you satisfied with that?
 Does the hunt become less interesting?

 It certainly is a risk and I guess that many fishermen do actually feel like that.
 Maybe they are content with that, however, and just fish on.
 Or maybe they simply drop the passion and the hobby and start playing golf or something.
 Not the specimen angler though!
-When catching a personal best and a set goal weight, that one will immediately set a higher goal start a new hunt!
+When catching a personal best and set a goal weight, that one will immediately set a higher goal start a new hunt!
 And so on, and so forth!

 That is the brilliancy of specimen fishing, you never really reach your goal, and hence, you do always and forever enjoy the ride!
-In any case, specimen fishing is so versatile, when it comes to techniques, venues and species, that it would be hard for anyone to complete that journey in one life time!
+In any case, specimen fishing is so versatile, when it comes to techniques, venues, and species, that it would be hard for anyone to complete that journey in one lifetime!
 Perhaps Martin Bowler is an exception to that rule.
 Maybe!

 You do quite some saltwater fishing as well, how is the fishing off the coast of England nowadays?

-Yes I love sea fishing as I do every aspect of our sport.
-Believe it or not if
+Yes, I love sea fishing as I do every aspect of our sport.
+Believe it or not, if

-youíre after huge species then the UK has incredible fishing.
+you’re after huge species then the UK has incredible fishing.
 The English

-This is something I actually did not know, and was extremely happy to find out about via Martin.
+This is something I actually did not know and was extremely happy to find out about via Martin.
 The UK sea fishing is indeed something out of the ordinary and anyone, local or visitor, should embark on a saltwater adventure in Great Britain.
 You always read about big game fishing in some remote region of the world.
 But, for people living in Europe, it’s actually much closer than one would imagine!

 Funnily enough, Martin mentioned the return of the Atlantic bluefin tuna to European waters, which is actually something I wrote a very interesting article on a while back.
-Make sure you read that article as well, if you want to find out more about the amazing bluefin tuna.
+Make sure you read that article as well if you want to find out more about the amazing bluefin tuna.
 But first, finish this one!

 Nature is indeed both amazing and amazingly mysterious.
 Amidst an environmental crisis and overfishing hither and thither, certain species seem to simply disregard these threats and make amazing returns.
-Not much is known about the recovery of the bluefin tuna, or other species for that matter, but it sure is great news.
+Not much is known about the recovery of the bluefin tuna or other species for that matter, but it sure is great news.
 However they returned, let’s make sure they stay and do well this time!